 But for the most part, these were horror stories of years past.
 Now, due to the Ethiopian Diabetes Association, a better Ethiopian health care system and economy, and because of people like Graham Ogle and the efforts of Life for a Child, things are at least a bit better.

-There are monthly education classes for families, support groups, camps (they bring children as young as 4 to overnight diabetes camps without their parents), media coverage of diabetes in children, and the Life for a Child program, which, of course, brought us to Ethiopia.
+There are monthly education classes for families, support groups, camps (they bring children as young as 4 to overnight diabete camps without their parents), media coverage of diabetes in children, and the Life for a Child program, which, of course, brought us to Ethiopia.
 The main issue that remains is that of insulin insecurity, coupled with an inadequate food supply.
 These children rely on Life for a Child – the program is literally keeping most of them alive.

 We flew north to the town of Mekelle, in the state of Tigray – close to the Eritrean border (the Ethiopians don’t talk much about the brutal war with Eritrea).
 There we met the Regional Health Minister, the lead endocrinologist in the area, and the most determined person – a public health nurse – we have ever met.
 The nurse, called sister in a throw-back to ancient times, is focused on getting enough insulin and supplies to the region so that people will “stop suffering and dying”.
 First, we went to the relatively-sophisticated regional hospital with three ICU’s (adult, pediatric and neonatal), surgical suites, a laboratory, and one of the busiest diabetes clinics we have ever seen.